x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 ![](screenshots/os-injection-test.png)

 but `file://` protocol only work in local filesystem.
-To achive command execution with this bug first we need to upload a image with system command in it's name.
+To achieve command execution with this bug first we need to upload a image with system command in it's name.

 The fact that the image upload is just checking for `.jpg` anywhere in the filename.
 ```py